 An update of the Comprehensive Plan is now underway.
-To follow the work of the Comprehensive Plan Committee, see meeting dates, etc., click here.
+To follow the progress of the Comprehensive Plan, click here.

 Orono's Land Use Ordinance is Chapter 18 of the Town's Code of Ordinances.
 It includes townwide zoning (Article IV), general performance standards (Article V), site plan review (Article VI), subdivision review (Article VII), floodplain management (Article VIII), and shoreland zoning (Article IX).